unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 ### Generate Custom CA Certificate

-Generate private key file for the new custom CA which will be manually added to the trust stores.
+Generate private key file for the new custom CA which is manually added to the trust stores.
 This key needs to guarded as **top secret**.

 ```sh
 openssl genrsa -des3 -out axibase_root_ca.key 2048
 ```

 Generate root CA certificate.
-This certificate will be used to sign (validate) end entity certificates.
+This certificate is used to sign (validate) end entity certificates.

 ```sh
 openssl req -x509 -new -nodes -key axibase_root_ca.key -sha256 -days 90 -out axibase_root_ca.pem